aspose-words/Aspose.Words-Documentation/python_via_dotnet/release-notes/release-notes-2023/aspose-words-for-python-via-dotnet-23-4-release-notes/_index.md

 #### Use Case:
 Explains how to determine either a Run is a phonetic guide run.
 {{< highlight python >}}
-from aspose.words import DocumentBuilder, Run from typing import cast
+from aspose.words import DocumentBuilder

 builder = DocumentBuilder()
 builder.write("text")
-run = cast(Run, builder.document.first_section.body.first_paragraph.runs[0])
+run = builder.document.first_section.body.first_paragraph.runs[0]
 print(f"The phonetic guide value of the run is '{run.is_phonetic_guide}'")

 ''' This code produces the following output: